LucasChaosMind/P.Lang/README.md

 # P.Lang
-My New Portifolio in React + Typecript.
+My New Portifolio in React + Typescript.